Aquarela-Advanced-Analytics/r2vortx/README.md

  - **vortx_dataset**: Gets dataset of a processed job in VORTX.
  - **vortx_info**: Gets all available information from a processed job in VORTX.

+Arguments and usage can be found in the documentation.
+Every function requires an API Key from VORTX, so it is recommended to add it as a variable in your programming environment.

 ## API - Information
 All api addresses of VORTX can be found at api.vortx.io